 Charcoal Vs Gas Grill: A Great Video Comparison

-The most significant comparisons are neatly summarized in the following video from Reviewed.com which is worth a look.
+The most significant comparisons between gas and charcoal grills are neatly summarized in the following video from Reviewed.com which is worth a look.

 Summing It All Up